Tracking Truth with Liquid Democracy: Introduction

-\paragraph{Upward Delegation.} In \Cref{sec:up}, we consider a model according to which the probability of delegating $p$ is exogenous and constant across competencies and delegation can only occur towards voters with strictly higher competence.
-That is, the probability that any voter $i$ delegates is $q(p_i)=p$ and the weight that any voter $i$ puts on an other voter $j$ is $\phi(p_i,p_j)=\mathbb{I}_{\{p_j-p_i>0\}}.$ This mechanism captures the fact that there might be some reluctance to delegate regardless of the voter's competence, but does assume that voters act in the interest of society in only delegating to voters that are more competent than they are.
+\paragraph{Upward Delegation: In \Cref{sec:up}, we consider a model according to which the probability $p$ of delegation is exogenous and constant across competencies, $q(p_i)=p$, and delegation can occur only to voters with strictly higher competence (the weight that any voter $i$ puts on another voter $j$ is $\p(p_i,p_j)=\mathbb{I}_{\{p_j-p_i>0\}}.$ This model captures the fact that there might be some reluctance to delegate regardless of the voter's competence but does assume that voters act in the interest of society by only delegating to voters that are more competent than they are.

-To generate a random graph induced by such a mechanism, one can add a single voter at a time in order of decreasing competence, and allow the voter to either not delegate and create their own disconnected component, or delegate to the creator of any other component with probability proportional to $p$ times the size of the component.
+To generate a random graph induced by such a model, one can add a single voter at a time in order of decreasing competence and allow the voter to either not delegate (with probability $1 - p$) and create their own disconnected component, or delegate to the creator of any other component with probability proportional the size of the component.
 This works because delegating to any voter in the previous components is possible (since they have strictly higher competence) and would result in the votes being concentrated in the originator of that component by transitivity.
-Such a process is exactly the one that generates a preferential attachment graph with positive probability of not attaching to the existing components~\cite{simon1955class}.
-We can then show that, with high probability, no component grows too large, so long as $p<1.$ Further, there needs to be a constant improvement by continuity of the competence distribution, which ensures that a positive fraction of voters below a certain competence delegate to a positive fraction of voters with strictly higher competencies.
+Such a process exactly generates a preferential attachment graph with a positive probability of not attaching to the existing components, also called an infinite P\'olya urn process~\citep{simon1955class}.
+We can then show that, with high probability, no component grows too large so long as $p<1$ (see Section~\ref{subsubsec:polya} for an overview of this step).
+Further, continuity of the competence distribution ensures that enough lower competence voters delegate to higher competence voters to sufficiently increase the average.

 \paragraph{Confidence-Based Delegation.} In \Cref{sec:med}, we consider a model in which voters delegate with probability decreasing in their competencies and choose someone at random when they delegate.
-That is, the probability $q(p_i)$ that any voter $i$ delegates is decreasing in $p_i$ and the weight that any voter $i$ gives to any voter $j$ is $\phi(p_i,p_j)=1$.
-In other words, in this model competence does not affect the probability of receiving delegations, only the probability of delegating.
+That is, the probability $q(p_i)$ that any voter $i$ delegates is decreasing in $p_i$ and the weight that any voter $i$ gives to any voter $j$ is $\p(p_i,p_j)=1$.
+In other words, in this model, competence does not affect the probability of receiving delegations, only the probability of delegating.